xvvvyz/tilde/README.md

 ## Usage

 To go to a site, enter the corresponding key.
-To view the available commands, press `enter`.
+To view the available sites, press `enter`.
 If your input doesn't match any of the commands, a generic google search will be triggered.

 ## Examples

 ```
+t                # takes you to Twitter
-a              # takes you to amazon.com
+u/new            # takes you to the new photos on Unsplash
-t: amazon      # searches Twitter for Amazon
-g: twitter     # searches GitHub for Twitter
-r: cats        # searches Reddit for cats
-f              # takes you to facebook.com
+r/r/unixporn     # takes you to the unixporn subreddit
+a: zen mind      # searches Amazon for zen mind
-cats           # searches google for cats
+cats             # searches Google for cats
 ```

 You get the idea...